algolia/brefsearch/README.md

 another way to deploy the static assets and modifiy the `thumbnail.url` and `thumbnail.animatedPreview` accordingly in the records.

-You can try running `yarn run deploy-data-assets` but it will probably not work for you.
+You can try running `yarn run deploy-data-assets` but it will not work for you.

 ### 12. Configure & Push to Algolia